LHT082024/LHT082024/README.md

 ## Imagine fancy image here

 ## About me
-- My name is Patrick and I'm currently a student at kodehode🖥️
+- My name is Patrick and I'm currently interning at Quantfolio🖥️

 -  I really like making APIs 🧩